exercism/cpp/exercises/practice/sieve/.approaches/vector-of-bools/content.md

 If the number being iterated is not a composite number, then the [`emplace_back`][emplace-back] method is used to append the number being iterated to the output `vector`.

-Since any number evenly divisible by that prime is not prime, the inner `for` loop iterates from the prime plus itself, setting each of the elements at that index to `true` for being a composite number.
+Since any number evenly divisible by that prime is not prime, the inner `for` loop iterates from the prime times itself, setting each of the elements at that index to `true` for being a composite number.

 After the outer loop is done, the `vector` of primes is returned.